 The six blind men touching an elephant parable is an ancient Indian fable that has come to demonstrate moral relativism and religious tolerance.
 That’s not the fable Gus and the rest of us are talking about; we don’t do moral relativism and assume religious tolerance to be a God given right.
 When we talk about touching the elephant, we are referring to a Civil War era euphemism for experiencing combat.

-Gus was in DC, working a damn good job.
-He’s not a name dropper but mentions that he started taking morning runs in 2008 to prepare for returning to active duty he would sometimes chat with his neighbor Michelle until she moved into the White House with her husband Barrack.
-So, Gus was doing pretty damn good on the outside, but he had a problem on the inside.
+Gus was in DC, working a good job, and although he’s not a name dropper he mentions that after his morning runs he would occasionally chat with his neighbor Michelle until she moved into the White House with her husband Barrack.
+So, Gus was doing well on the outside, but he had a problem on the inside.
 His best friends were in the fight, some of them coming home on, not with, their shields.
 He is a highly competent adult who has sublimated a serious competitive streak towards the development of an impressive law career and a stable, thriving family.
 But he doesn’t yet know what his nature demands that he know, information that he’ll only know if he gets to touch the elephant.
 His closest friends had touched the elephant repeatedly so his volunteering to go back in?
 He had no choice; I did the same thing for exactly the same reason.